chase-moskal/crnc/README.md

 currency tools

 - [downloadExchangeRates](./s/currency-tools/download-exchange-rates.ts)
-	download up-to-date currency exchange info from the internet
+	download somewhat up-to-date currency exchange info from the internet

 - [convertCurrency](./s/currency-tools/convert-currency.ts)
 	exchange a money value from one currency to another